Showing posts with label goats. Show all posts

 Cooking Chocolate Cake

-None of the cabins had utilities, just like our ancestors.
+None of the cabins had utilities, just as our ancestors did.

 The Blacksmith demonstrators gave the public a chance to see history in the making.

-A child was asked what happens when the rods get hot?
-She replied it softens.
+A child was asked what happens when the rods get hot.
+She replied that it softens.

 The buildings I visited were the Meals Cabin, built in 1845, the Gardiner Cabin in 1845, the Candler House, the Smoke House, the Bernstein Spring House, the Joel Eddin's House, the Smith Williams House 1969, the Burritt Barnyard 1890, the BlackSmith Shop 1860, the Sorghum Mill and Furnace, the Balch House and the Madison Church 1884.